Ontario Immigrant Nominee Program (OINP)

 • Applicants must have completed at least one academic year of full-time study and obtained their Masters from an eligible university in Ontario;

-• Applicants must have passed an approved language test in English or French with a minimum score at a Canadian Language Benchmark (CLB) level 7 in listening, reading, writing and speaking;
+• Applicants must have passed an approved language test in English or French with a minimum score at a Canadian Language Benchmark (CLB) level 7 in listening, reading, writing and speaking (The test must not have been taken more than two years from the time you submit your application, not from the time you received the invitation to apply);

 • Applicants must have lived in Ontario on valid legal status for at least one year in the past two years before applying;